 Then the proposal is submitted to the Advertising Review Committee (ARC) for approval.
 After reexamination and approval, the proposed recommendation takes effect as a JARO finding.
 The recommendation is sent to both parties involved and a copy, where appropriate, to the concerned advertising bodies for reference.

-If the advertiser or the complainant rejects the recommendation, the ARC submits the case before the Final Review Panel (FRP) for reexamination.
-The FRP consists of seven experts with broad knowledge and experience outside the industry.
-The FRP makes a final decision on the issue and requires both parties to accept the decision.
+If the advertiser or the complainant rejects the recommendation, the ARC submits the case before the Self-Regulatory Bodies (SRB) for reexamination.
+The SRB consists of seven experts with broad knowledge and experience outside the industry.
+The SRB makes a final decision on the issue and requires both parties to accept the decision.
 The copied decision is sent to the concerned groups as above.
-With either the ARC recommendation or the FRP decision, the advertiser is asked to submit a modified or new advertisement to JARO for confirmation.
+With either the ARC recommendation or the SRB decision, the advertiser is asked to submit a modified or new advertisement to JARO for confirmation.